mautic/mautic-community-handbook/pages/06.policies/09.Promoting-integrations/docs.md

 2. Partner Projects:

-- Partner projects, while not open source, may be considered if they provide substantial value to the Mautic community.
+- Projects from official Mautic Partners may be considered, even if not open source, if they provide substantial value to the Mautic community.

 - The inclusion of partner projects will be evaluated on a case-by-case basis, with a focus on mutual benefit.